snowplow/snowplowanalytics.com/_posts/2018-12-29-iglu-r11-released/index.md

 <h2 id="roadmap">5.
 Roadmap</h2>

-Our biggest priority for Iglu R12 is functionality backing up our upcoming Redshift table automigration process as per our recently [published RFC][migrations-rfc].
+Our biggest priority for Iglu R12 is functionality to support our upcoming Redshift table automigration process as per our recently [published RFC][migrations-rfc].

 This will include a lot new functionality in core library as well as in Scala Iglu Client.